 Double room, overlooking the rear with radiator.

-Approached from the main road via a farm track which is owned by Nantgwyn, which does lead to another property but terminates at Nantgwyn.
+Approached from the main road via a farm track, which does lead to another property but terminates at Nantgwyn.
 The residence occupies a slightly elevated position and has the benefit of a a generous lawned garden to the rear which offers considerable potential for any keen gardener including fruit bushes and mature trees.
 A small paved area is seen to the fore bordered by a dwarf wall with attractive rose archway.

 A combination of traditional and modern farm buildings are situated at the homestead being within easy reach of the farmhouse and are described in more detail as follows: